turri21/GalaksijaPLUS_poseidon-ep4cgx150/README.md

 Several elements such as the keyboard handling have been added from [hrvach](https://github.com/MiSTer-devel/Galaksija_MiSTer)'s port to MiSTer.

-ROM D addition based on
+The ROM D addition is based on [GALe - Galaksija Emulator](https://galaksija.net/)*

+Finally, several improvements have been migrated from the respective port for the Senhor board.
+(MiSTer clone)

 ## License